Pentagon revelation of lowered ICBM threat bodes ill for European interceptor proposal

 The likelihood of the U.S. establishing a fixed Ground-Based Midcourse Defense (GMD) missile interceptor site in Poland appears to be waning as the Pentagon is more sharply focused on the quick fielding of a land-based SM-3 system to protect Europe from an Iranian ballistic missile threat.
 Marine Corps Gen. James Cartwright, vice chairman of the Joint Chiefs of Staff, says part of the rationale behind capping the number of operational three-stage Ground-Based Interceptors (GBIs) (GMD’s ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Land-Based SM-3 Seen as Frontrunner for U.S. Missile Defense in Europe".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Land-Based SM-3 Seen as Frontrunner for U.S. Missile Defense in Europe".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.